 - Can easily be activated for different access points

 - Can provide restrictions for certain times, certain access levels, or even certain numbers of unlocks

 - Fits snuggly into your wallet or card holder

-Given the disadvantages of key card entry systems, it is imperative to identify better alternatives which can address these disadvantages.
+Given the disadvantages of keycard entry systems, it's imperative to identify better alternatives that can address these disadvantages.
 An attractive option would be mobile access control.
 This means using the credentials on your mobile phone to unlock doors.

-Kisi is a cloud-based mobile access control.
-What this entails is that the management will be able to reap the benefits of having a cloud-based system (as opposed to a traditional local-hosted system), while end-users are able to unlock doors easily with something that they are already carrying with them all the time -- their smartphones.
+Kisi is a cloud-based mobile access control system.
+This means that the management, or admins, will be able to reap the benefits of having a cloud-based system (as opposed to a traditional local-hosted system), while end-users are able to unlock doors easily with something that they are already carrying with them all the time—their smartphone.

 Get a quote from us, and experience the ease and security of a cloud-based mobile access control system.

 Discover what makes Kisi the most advanced cloud access control solution.

 RFID cards are most widely used in commercial office spaces.
 These cards (or tags or fobs as they are sometimes referred to) can be classified by the range they communicate (low, high or ultra high) and the way the communication happens with the reader (active or passive).